yegor256/blog/static/elegant-objects.md

 but I'm sure there will be some.
 I would like to ask you to post your reviews, either negative or positive, directly to [Amazon](http://www.amazon.com/gp/product/1519166915/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1519166915&linkCode=as2&tag=yegor256com-20&linkId=RMGEO4ESPM4CGD3O).
-I'me getting many requests about an **electronic version** of the book.
+I'm getting many requests about an **electronic version** of the book.
 I'm not planning to turn this into an e-book, at least until the end of 2018.
 Mostly because I'm greedy.
 I realize that the moment I publish a Kindle version, it will be available for a free download somewhere.